 - 1 Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement for the year occurred on (give date) (0.9 NTU).
+Our highest single turbidity measurement for the year occurred in July of 2021.
+That measurement was 0.11 NTU.
 State regulations require that turbidity must always be below 1 NTU.
-The regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU.
-Although (give date) was the month when we had the fewest measurements meeting the treatment technique for turbidity, the levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation. - 2 The level presented represents the 90th percentile of the 10 sites tested.
+The regulations require that 95% of the turbidity samples collected have measurements below 1.0 NTU.
+All of our measurements for 2021 fell well below the State regulations. - 2 The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, (include number of samples, e.g. ten samples) samples were collected at your water system and the 90th percentile value was the (include what sample had the highest value, e.g. second highest) value (include level detected, e.g. 1.1 mg/l).
-The action level for copper was not exceeded at any of the sites tested. - 3 The level presented represents the 90th percentile of the (include number of samples, e.g. ten samples) samples collected.
-The action level for lead was exceeded at two of the 10 sites tested. - 4 This level represents the highest locational running annual average calculated from data collected.
+In this case, 10 samples were collected at your water system and the 90th percentile value was 0.158mg/l.
+The action level for copper was not exceeded at any of the sites tested. - 3 The level presented represents the 90th percentile of the 10 samples collected.
+The 90th percentile value was 2.4 ug/l.
+The action level for lead was not exceeded at any of the sites tested. - 4 The State considers 50 pCi/l to be the level of concern for beta particles